p-pottier/Dev_plasticity_thermal_tolerance/README.md

 ### Bibliographic_searches

 This folder contains all bibliographic files generated during literature searches and further used for eligibility assessment.
+Included are also references used to obtain the age at sexual maturity for the species in our dataset.

+#### Age_sexual_maturity

+* `Age_maturity_data_references.RIS` : bibliographic file containing the references used to retrieve the age at sexual maturity for the species included in our synthesis.

 #### All_results_combined